Diagonal Form of the Varchenko Matrices: Nonexistence of the Diagonal Form of the Varchenko Matrices of Arrangements Not in Semigeneral Positions

-\begin{proof} Using Lemma \ref{lem:sub}, we can delete as many pseudospheres in $\mathcal{A}$ as possible so that the resulting arrangement, denoted again as $\mathcal{A}$, satisfies the nonsemigeneral property and the \textit{minimum condition}, i.e., if we delete any pseudosphere, the remaining arrangement will be semigeneral.
+\begin{proof} Using Lemma \ref{lem:sub}, we can delete as many hyperplanes in $\mathcal{A}$ as possible so that the resulting arrangement, denoted again as $\mathcal{A}$, satisfies the nonsemigeneral property and the \textit{minimum condition}, i.e., if we delete any hyperplane, the remaining arrangement will be semigeneral.

-Note that there must exist $S_1,\ldots,S_p\in\mathcal{A}$ with nonempty intersection such that $\dim({S_1\cap\cdots\cap S_p})\neq d-p$ .
-Hence $\dim({S_1\cap\cdots\cap S_p})\geq d-p+1$.
-If $\dim({S_1\cap\cdots\cap S_p})\geq d-p+2$, then $\dim({S_2\cap\cdots\cap S_p})\geq d-(p-1)$, contradicting the minimum condition of $\mathcal{A}$.
-Therefore, $\dim({S_1\cap\cdots\cap S_p})=d-p+1$.
-Also by the minimum condition, $\mathcal{A}=\{S_1,\ldots,S_p\}$.
+Note that there must exist $H_1,\ldots,H_p\in\mathcal{A}$ with nonempty intersection such that $\dim({H_1\cap\cdots\cap H_p})\neq d-p$ .
+Hence $\dim({H_1\cap\cdots\cap H_p})\geq d-p+1$.
+If $\dim({H_1\cap\cdots\cap H_p})\geq d-p+2$, then $\dim({H_2\cap\cdots\cap H_p})\geq d-(p-1)$, contradicting the minimum condition of $\mathcal{A}$.
+Therefore, $\dim({H_1\cap\cdots\cap H_p})=d-p+1$.
+Also by the minimum condition, $\mathcal{A}=\{H_1,\ldots,H_p\}$.